vfarcic/vfarcic.github.io/devops23/sts-demo.md

 ---

-* We observed that StatefulSets use `volumeClaimTemplate` instead of a separate PersistentVolumeClaim
-* We used StatefulSet to run Jenkins
 * We did NOT observe any significant difference between running a single replica Jenkins as a StatefulSet when compared to Deployments
 * We deleted the `jenkins` Namespace